 What is an AI hearing aid?

-Artificial intelligence refers to computer systems that recognise patterns, learn from data, and make decisions based on what they detect.
+Artificial intelligence refers to computer systems that recognise patterns, learn from data and make decisions based on what they detect.

-• Microphones capture sound
+- Microphones capture sound

-• processor analyses and modifies that sound
+- A processor analyses and modifies that sound

-• receiver (speaker) delivers the result into the ear
+- A receiver, or speaker, delivers the result into the ear

-How AI actually helps in real life
+How AI helps in real life

 Speech in complex environments